Tips For Improving Health and Well-being in the Office

 4. Increase natural light

-Natural light has long been proven to be more beneficial for physical and mental health than artificial light.
-You want to make sure that you are maximising the natural light that comes into your office via the windows.
 If you do not have windows, then you need to replace all of your bulbs with natural light-mimicking bulbs that can help reduce artificial light indoors and increase the incidence of natural light.
-Partnering plants and greenery with natural light flooding the office can increase the impact of natural light for a more beneficial working space.

 5. Create a calm and positive space.

-Office health isn’t just about physical health; it’s about mental health, too.
-Employees need to ensure they have quiet spaces where they can take a break when needed.
-Using calming colours, natural light, and plants will also help soften the workspace and create a more calm and welcoming vibe for everybody in it.
+Using calming colours, natural light, and plants will also help soften the workspace and create a calmer and more welcoming vibe for everybody in it.

 Discover more from Explicit Success